 No matter which option you choose, one thing is for sure – you’re in for a thrilling ride and an experience of a lifetime.
 There is truly no better way to experience the Arctic winter landscapes than from a husky sled!

 PRO TIP: Check availability and book your husky ride well in advance!
-In the peak winter season, most tours are often completely sold out at least 3-4 weeks in advance.
+In the peak winter season, most dog sledding tours in Tromso are often sold out at least 3-4 weeks in advance.
+As I am updating this article at the end of November 2024, I see that many tours have no availability for the Holiday Season and that many dates in January and February are already fully booked as well.

 Best Dog Sledding Tours in Tromso

-As already mentioned, there are quite a few dog sledding tours in the area around Tromso.
-Below is my hand-picked selection of the best husky sled tours, with a short description of what makes each of them special.
+As already mentioned, there are quite a few dog sledding tours in the area around Tromso and it might be overwhelming to understand how they differ.
+Here is my hand-picked selection of the best husky sled tours, with a short description of what makes each of them special.

 Good to know: ALL these tours include a round-trip transfer from Tromso town, thermal suits, etc.

-Here are the best dog sledding tours from Tromso:
+Here are the best dog sledding tours from Tromso – click on the blue links for more details, rates, and availability:

-1. Short tour at Breivikeidet.
+- A short tour at Breivikeidet.
 This is one of the most budget-friendly dog sledding tours in Tromso.
 There are several reasons for this.
-First, the actual ride is shorter, about 20-30 minutes in total.
-And second, it doesn’t include lunch, only hot drinks and cake.
+First, the actual ride is shorter, about 20-30 minutes of sledding time.
+Furthermore, it doesn’t include lunch, only hot drinks and cake.
 This tour allows children from the age of 4.

-3. Dog sledding at Villmarkssenter.
-This tour is longer (about 45-60 minutes of actual driving time) and it also includes a full lunch (reindeer stew, but vegetarian options are also available if you let them know in advance).
-This is a self-drive tour that requires regular physical condition, but they do not allow kids under 16.
+- Dog sledding at Villmarkssenter.
+This tour is longer (about 45-60 minutes of actual driving time) and it also includes a full lunch.
+This is a self-drive tour that requires regular physical condition but they do not allow kids under 16.
+This is the tour that I chose and recommend for the first experience.

 READ ALSO: Northern Lights in Tromso (how to increase your chances to see them, best tours, and more)